THE BEST WOMEN’S BIKE SHORTS 2023

 Personally, I love the snug feeling.
 These bike shorts feel like a pair of skinny jeans compared to the boyfriend jeans cut you get in a more comfort-oriented bib short.

-Except, the Velocity HD is also incredibly comfortable on all but my hottest and longest rides.
-Because of the bib short’s compression, the way the chamois is sewn into the shorts, and the material and pad used in the chamois, it doesn’t even feel like the chamois is there.
+The Velocity HD is also incredibly comfortable on all but my hottest and longest rides.
+Because of the bib short’s compression, how the chamois is sewn into the shorts, and the material and pad used in the chamois, it doesn’t even feel like the chamois is there.

 The straps are also comfortable with a soft material and just the right length and stretch.
 They sit wide in the front, to the outside of my chest, and have a bathing suit-style cross in the back.